ConstantPressure/Commandants2Bord/README.md

 # Other

-This project was made in two days from Friday 19th June 2026 10am until Sunday 21th June 2026 11:42pm for a GameJame organized by Epitech Paris.
+This project was made in two days from Friday 19th June 2026 10am until Sunday 21th June 2026 11:42pm for a Game jam organized by Epitech Paris.